Hot tub folliculitis

-- Be thicker under swimsuit areas where the water has been in contact with the skin longer
+- Be thicker under swimsuit areas where the water was in contact with the skin for longer

-People who shared the hot tub may have the same rash.
+Other people who used the hot tub may have the same rash.

-Your health care provider can often make this diagnosis based on looking at the rash and knowing that you've been in a hot tub.
+Your health care provider can often make this diagnosis based on looking at the rash and knowing that you have been in a hot tub.
 Testing is usually not needed.

 Treatment may not be needed.
 The mild form of the disease often clears on its own.
 Anti-itch medicines may be used to ease discomfort.

-In severe cases, your health care provider may prescribe an antibiotic such as ciprofloxacin.
+In severe cases, your health care provider may prescribe an antibiotic.

 This condition usually clears without scarring.
 The problem may come back if you use the hot tub again before it has been cleaned.